oortcloud/node-ddp-client/README.markdown

 });

 /*
+ * Close the ddp connection.
+This will close the socket, removing it
+ * from the event-loop, allowing your application to terminate gracefully */ ddpclient.close()

+/*
  * If you need to do something specific on close or errors.
  * You can also disable auto_reconnect and
  * call ddpclient.connect() when you are ready to re-connect.